 James Black (1868-1870)

-Black was educated at Washington College in Pennsylvania, receiving the Bachelor of Arts degree in 1848 and the Master of Arts degree in 1851.
+Black was educated at Washington College in Pennsylvania, earning a Bachelor of Arts in 1848 and a Master of Arts in 1851.

 After serving one year as an academy principal in Pennsylvania, he became pastor of a congregation in that state, where he remained until 1859 when he returned to Washington College as a professor of Greek language and literature.
 He moved to Iowa City in 1868.
 Following his term at Iowa, he went to Wooster, Ohio, where he accepted a professorship at Presbyterian College (later the University of Wooster), a position he held until retirement.